Deputy Vice-Chancellor Indigenous Leadership Portfolio Staff

 PRO VICE-CHANCELLOR, INDIGENOUS EDUCATION

 Professor Susan Page is an Aboriginal Australian academic whose research focuses on Aboriginal and Torres Strait Islander peoples’ experience of learning and academic work in higher education and student learning in Indigenous Studies.
-She has held a number of Indigenous Higher Education leadership positions and she has lead a university-wide Indigenous graduate attribute project (UTS).
-Susan has collaborated on several competitive research grants, has received a national award for Excellence in Teaching (Neville Bonner Award) and is well published in Indigenous Higher Education.
+Susan has collaborated on several competitive research grants, and has received the prestigious title of Principal Fellow of the Higher Education Academy (HEA), Advance HE.
+This global recognition highlights her exceptional contributions to student learning and strategic leadership in Indigenous learning and teaching.
+Susan has further been awarded the national award for Excellence in Teaching (Neville Bonner Award) and is well published in Indigenous Higher Education.

 RESEARCH